DRadulovich/perazzi-site/PGPT/V2/Brand-Strategy/Brand-Bible.md

 - **Monobloc**: Solid breech block into which barrel tubes are fitted and soldered; contains locking bites and lugs.
 Key to Perazzi’s Boss-style low-profile action.[21]

-- **Drop-out (detachable) trigger group**: Self-contained trigger-plate unit removable from the bottom of the receiver for fast service or replacement (MX8-style action).[32]
+- **Drop-out (detachable/removable trigger group)**: Self-contained trigger-plate unit removable from the bottom of the receiver for fast service or replacement (MX8-style action).[32]

 - **Leaf springs vs. coil springs**: Alternative mainspring types driving the hammers.
 Leaf springs provide very fast lock times; coil springs emphasize durability and easier replacement.[33][36]

 - **Point of impact (POI)**: Vertical distribution of pattern relative to point of aim (e.g. 50/50, 70/30, 80/20), tunable via rib height and stock geometry.

-- **Try-gun**: Adjustable “fitting” gun used to measure and confirm ideal stock dimensions before building the customer’s final stock.[75]
+- **Try-gun (fitting gun)**: Adjustable “fitting” gun used to measure and confirm ideal stock dimensions before building the customer’s final stock.[75]

 ---